JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/git.md

 ## User settings

-Before using Git, we need to make basic settings.
+Before using Git, we need to make the necessary settings.
 Type `cmd` into the search bar and open the `Command Prompt`.

 ![](juliapath_7.png)